 Vision therapy was developed based on significant advances in the neuroscience of vision.
 Vision therapy also encourages the development of proper binocular vision and eye-teaming.
 Vision Therapy improves the patient’s visual abilities by enhancing eye coordination, depth perception and reduces suppression, where the brain inhibits blurred or double vision by ignoring the image of the weaker eye.

 Vision therapy works through a regimen of individually prescribed and monitored exercises aimed at developing visual skills and processing.
 The course of vision therapy sessions are typically supplemented by exercises to be done daily at home.
 The length of the program can range from several weeks to several months, depending on the severity of the diagnosis, patient compliance and eye health.

-Speak with Dr. Chang and Dr. Hutchins from Niwot Eyecare and Vision Therapy and discover how vision therapy can help you or your child with amblyopia.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.
+Speak with Dr. Chang and Dr. Clark from Niwot Eyecare and Vision Therapy and discover how vision therapy can help you or your child with amblyopia.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.